Technologicat/unpythonic/README.md

 The point behind providing `let` and `begin` is to make Python lambdas slightly more useful - which was really the starting point for this whole experiment.

-The oft-quoted single-expression limitation is ultimately a herring - it can be fixed with a suitable `begin` form, or a function to approximate one.
+The oft-quoted single-expression limitation of the Python ``lambda`` is ultimately a herring, as this library demonstrates.
 The real problem is the statement/expression dichotomy.
 In Python, the looping constructs (`for`, `while`), the full power of `if`, and `return` are statements, so they cannot be used in lambdas.
 We can work around some of this:

  - The expression form of `if` can be used to a limited extent.
 Actually, [`and` and `or` are sufficient for full generality](https://www.ibm.com/developerworks/library/l-prog/), but readability suffers, so it may be better not to go there.
 Another possibility is to use MacroPy to define a ``cond`` expression, but it's essentially duplicating a feature the language already almost has.
  - Functional looping (with TCO, to boot) is possible.